What You Need to Know About Food Service Manager

-Food Service Manager Job Description Plan, direct, or coordinate activities of an organization or department that serves food and beverages.
+Food Service Manager Example Plan, direct, or coordinate activities of an organization or department that serves food and beverages.

 - Arrange for equipment maintenance and repairs, and coordinate a variety of services, such as waste removal and pest control.